 Source:Province of New Brunswick (Moncton)

-Recall that, in 2010 (2010-09-06), the then Prime Minister of New Brunswick, Shawn Graham, had announced that his government, if re-elected, would declare a new annual provincial public holiday, Family Day, on the third Monday of February.
-His government was, however defeated in that year's autumn elections (2010-09-28), leaving the promise unheeded.
+In 2010 (2010-09-06), the then Premier of New Brunswick, Shawn Graham, had announced that his government, if re-elected, would declare a new annual provincial public holiday, Family Day, on the third Monday of February, but his government was defeated in that year's autumn elections (2010-09-28), leaving the promise unheeded.

 Links and References

-Below are links to the news stories referred to in the above "Canada Mulls NB Family Day Public Holiday" news story, as well as links to subsequents news stories which refer to the present news story.
+Below are links to the news stories referred to in the above "New Brunswick Family Day Public Holiday Announced" news story, as well as links to subsequents news stories which refer to the present news story.